VaniaCortez/VaniaCortez.GitHub.io/HealthCare.md

 2.

-3. A large number of patients (> 5000) are spending fewer than 7 days in the hospital.
+3. A large number of patients (> 5000) are spending 7 days or less in the hospital.

 4.